 The Renault Twingo isn’t the most conventional city car around – it’s both rear-wheel drive and rear engined – opposite to most small cars out there.
 This makes it incredibly manoeuvrable and gives it a fairly large interior for its size – although boot space is limited.
 There are lots of smartphone connectivity options so you needn’t worry about speccing an infotainment system.

-Entry-level Expression models with the 1.0-litre engine are the only versions that qualify for group two insurance but, if you want more kit, other trim levels are just one group above.
+Entry-level Expression models with Renault’s 1.0-litre engine are the only versions that qualify for group two insurance but, if you want more kit, other trim levels are just one group above.
 The Twingo is priced from around £9,500 and offers a reasonably unique option for buyers, while those after something even more unusual can opt for the very similar Smart ForFour.

 Check out our Renault Twingo deals page to find out how much carwow can help you save.